apeman/awesome_computer_science/README.md

 # Computer Science and Engineering Roadmap and Checklist

 > This is the complete syllabus of [Computer Science and Engineering UG](https://www.cl.cam.ac.uk/teaching/1011/CST/node1.html).
 > I will add links to learning material as soon as possible.
-A little busy these days.
+> Do not get overwhelmed by the long list.
+This is the roadmap for 4 years of degree course.
+_You could finish this all in just 1 year with continuity_
 > If you have any suggestions , kindly raise an issue.

 #### computer science is divided in 4 parts